danielballan/jupyter-rees-service/README.md

 * Reduce the learning curve for creating Binder-compatible repositories by adding a UI for specifying dependencies and configuration.
+* Enable users to browse Binder-compatible repos created by others and launch them on local compute, perhaps with access to persistent storage (i.e., their home directory).
+* Deploy a builder for Binder-compliant repos that does not require Kubernetes.
-* Provide Binder-like functionality without Kubernetes.
-This is useful in environments where cloud services aren't a good fit and where there are not local resources to maintain a Kubernetes cluster.
+  This is important in environments where cloud services aren't a good fit (i.e. large locally-stored datasets) and where there are not local resources to maintain a Kubernetes cluster.

 ## Related Work